DuncanRitchie/DuncanRitchie.github.io/README.md

 It is hosted by Netlify.
 Other repos of mine are published to subfolders, eg www.duncanritchie.co.uk/calculator/ and www.duncanritchie.co.uk/snake/ .

-Font icons (all three of them) are from Font Awesome.
-The non-icon font is Alegreya, self-hosted.
+The font is Alegreya, self-hosted.
+I’m also self-hosting the logos of GitHub and LinkedIn as SVGs, which are from Font Awesome.

 The little downward arrowhead used on the navbar is an SVG I made in Inkscape and minified.
 Actually, for Internet Explorer it’s two SVGs — a green version appears on mouse (h)over — but modern browsers can change the colour with CSS.